Abdul-AMA/bridgeai-backend/COMMENTING_SYSTEM.md

 ## Access Control

 ### BA Users
-- Can view all CRS documents and their comments
+- Can view/comment on CRS documents for **projects they are assigned to**
-- Can add comments to any CRS document
+- Can ONLY access CRS documents that are **NOT in Draft status**
 - Can update/delete their own comments

 ### Client Users